tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 The *bdqffdq* framework organizes data quality concepts into three core areas—**Needs**, **Mechanisms**, and **Reports**—which can be viewed as horizontal slices through the framework (Veiga et al., 2017).

 **Data Quality Needs** begin with a *UseCase*, a formal description of a purpose for which data may be used.
 Each UseCase includes a set of *Policies*, which in turn relate to *Contexts*.
 Contexts (e.g., `ContextualizedCriterion`, `ContextualizedDimension`, `ContextualizedEnhancement`, `ContextualizedIssue`) specify the data quality requirement (*Need*), the relevant *Information Elements* (such as specific Darwin Core terms), and the *ResourceType* the requirement applies to.
 A Need defines the properties data must have to be considered fit for use and may include ways to improve unfit data.
-The *Tests* described in this standard are formal specifications of such Needs for BDQ Core purposes.
+The *Tests* described in this standard are formal specifications of such Needs for BDQ purposes.

 **Data Quality Mechanisms** are formal descriptions of software or other tools that implement these Tests.
 They execute the specifications defined in the Needs layer.